mozilla/data-docs/datasets/other/socorro_crash/intro.md

 ### Contents
 #### Accessing the Data
 The dataset is available in parquet at `s3://telemetry-parquet/socorro_crash/v2`.
-It is also indexed with Athena and Preso with the table name `socorro_crash`.
+It is also indexed with Athena and Presto with the table name `socorro_crash`.